What is Title IX?

 - Designate a Title IX Coordinator – The university must designate at least one employee to coordinate Title IX compliance efforts and responsibilities, including investigations into allegations of discrimination prohibited by Title IX.

-- Appalachian's Interim Title IX Coordinator is Ellen Grulke.
+- Appalachian's Title IX Coordinator is Jordyne Blaise.

 - Adopt Complaint Procedures – The university must adopt and publish complaint procedures providing for prompt and equitable resolution of student and employee complaints alleging discrimination based on sex.